 What makes for a great book club book?
-Based upon what’s been popular this past year, that would be mysterious boxes, imprisoned octopuses, road tripping giraffes, brilliant chemists with charming dogs, crime-solving senior citizens, high anxiety, snarky booksellers, caribbean cake, people who pass…and the perennial favorite– fraught family relationships.
+Based upon what’s been popular this past year, that would be cherry orchards, romantasy, horse races and race, a multi-gen curse, publishing industry creeps, the magical power of words in translation and the perennial favorite — fraught family relationships.

 These books have a lot to offer, and choosing any of them for your reading group will guarantee you a beefy conversation, which you can get started using our guide featuring 101 handy book club questions.

 That said, this book list does not represent long-standing, classic book club reads.

 Rather, we’ve curated this list of the best book club books from recent years, choosing those that are great reads and which have also been very popular with book clubs.
-We’ve selected 12 books each from the past three years and we will build a list of an additional 12+ books throughout 2023.
+We’ve selected 12 books each from the past four years and we will build a list of an additional 12+ books throughout 2024.

 So, bookmark this page, and check it regularly, because we’ll be adding at least one new book to the the list every month.